-Many of the female entrepreneurs and businesswomen I attend Athena meetings with already work from home.
-However, it occurred to me that with other associated changes in daily routines there is an opportunity for muscular aches and pains to sneak in.
+Many of the female entrepreneurs and businesswomen I attend Athena meetings with already working from home.
+However, it occurred to me that with other associated changes in daily routines, there is an opportunity for muscular aches and pains to sneak in.

-Even with the desk correct desk set up, you may find your posture is affected by finding yourselves slouching.
-Working from home faces many challenges so avoiding back pain and postural problems is important.
+Even with the desk correct desk setup, you may find your posture is affected by finding yourself slouching.
+Working from home faces many challenges so avoiding back pain and postural problems are important.

 A good posture when sitting at your workstation is key.
 Here are my top tips for sitting comfortably at a desk: